Roman conquest of the Iberian Peninsula: Second campaign

 In Livy's chronology, it appears that there was no fighting in Hispania in 208 BC.
 The command of Publius Scipio and Marcus Silanus was extended for one year and Scipio was ordered to send 50 of the 80 ships he either brought to Hispania or captured from Cartago Nova to Sardinia due to concerns about Carthage preparing naval attacks against Italy, Sicily and Sardinia.
 Livy resumed his account of events in Hispania by noting that the expedition of Hasdrubal shifted the burden of war to Italy and brought relief to Hispania.
 In 207 BC, "war was suddenly renewed in that country, which was quite as formidable as the previous one."
-Hasdrubal Gisgo had withdrawn to Gades (Cadiz) by the Strait of Gibraltar and Scipio controlled the east coast.
+Hasdrubal Gisgo had withdrawn to Gades (Cádiz) by the Strait of Gibraltar and Scipio controlled the east coast.
 A new commander, Hanno, replaced Hasdrubal Barca and brought a fresh army from Africa.
 He marched to Celtiberia (in east-central Hispania, next to Roman territory) and raised a large army.
 Scipio sent Silanus with 10,000 infantry and 500 cavalry against him.
 His progress was hampered by bad roads and narrow mountain passes.
 Some Celtiberian deserters acted as guides and he found the location of the enemy.
 When he was ten miles away he was told that there were two camps along his road.
 The one on the left had 9,000 Celtiberians and the one on the right had the Carthaginians.
 The latter had outposts and the usual precautions.
 The former was undisciplined and poorly guarded.
 Silanus decided to attack the Celtiberians first and kept to the left to elude the Carthaginian outposts.